Integralist/integralist.co.uk/content/posts/algorithmic-complexity-in-python.md

 1. **time**: quantifies the amount of time taken by the algorithm.
 1. **space**: quantifies the amount of memory used by the algorithm.

+> [!NOTE]
-> Note: the Big O notation used to describe these complexities is telling us the 'growth rate' of a function, which is typically referred to as the '**order** of the function' (hence the 'O' in Big O).
+> the Big O notation used to describe these complexities is telling us the 'growth rate' of a function, which is typically referred to as the '**order** of the function' (hence the 'O' in Big O).

 ## Orders of Complexity